Kjh451672/blog/_posts/2024-10-01-debugging.md

   print("Factorial of " + num + "is" + result)
 ```
-The purpose of this code snippet is to calculate the factoral of a given number.
+The purpose of this code snippet is to calculate the factorial of a given number.
 There are also several problems with this code.
 The range in the conditional is off by 1 as it will do 1 less than the imputed range, and the print statement will result in a TypeError, as the variables used in it are not properly concatenated.

 ```python
 num = int(input("Enter an integer: "))